DeeHants/pyBall/protocol.md

 ## Memory addresses ##

-Every setting or value is stored at a particular address, with the entire range split into several ranges.
+Every setting or value is stored at a particular address, with the entire address space split into several ranges.
 Values can either be set individually, or in a block for a set of sequential values.

 Many of these addresses are specified with the bank/sequence in address 2.